 I’ll explain later.
-In the meantime, though, I have to tell you that the cake was delicious!
+In the meantime, though, I have to tell you that the cake was so yummy!

 So I clicked on the links and saw that it was truly a thing.
 But I didn’t do anything about it right away because I had other recipes I wanted to post.

-Then she emailed me and asked if I planned to include this recipe.
-For that reason, I decided to give it a try, and I’m glad I did!
+Then she emailed me and asked if I planned to include this recipe any time soon.
+For that reason, I finally decided to give it a try, and I’m glad I did!

 Ingredients in a 3-Ingredient Chocolate Cake

 The original 2 ingredients – chocolate chips and eggs – sounded too easy.
-However, since I used milk chocolate chips, the chocolate didn’t melt like I wanted it to.
+However, the chocolate chips didn’t melt like I wanted them to.

 So I added 2 tablespoons of full-fat cream, stirred, and stuck it back in the microwave.
 That worked.